socketplane/socketplane/README.md

     vagrant ssh socketplane-2
     vagrant ssh socketplane-3

-You can start Docker containters in each of the VM's and they will all be in a default network.
+You can start Docker containers in each of the VM's and they will all be in a default network.

     sudo socketplane run -itd ubuntu